for new world with money for people and not people for money

 IOU on the blockchain!

-- is best of best explained by Sheldon Cooper as Cooper's Coupons in 'Big Bang Theory' series, episode "The Weekend Vortex
+- is best explained by Sheldon Cooper as Cooper's Coupons in 'Big Bang Theory' series, episode "The Weekend Vortex

 In nearly every jurisdiction IOUs are not regulated as financial instruments.
 IOUs are typically recognized as civic debt receipts and usually legally compliant to be freely traded